-BPatch_process for the child process can be retrieved via a BPatchForkCallback.
-Argument parentSnippet is a BPatchSnippetHandle for a BPatch_snippet that was inserted into the parent process.
+This function is similar to getInheritedVariable, but operates on BPatchSnippetHandles.
+Given a child process that was created via fork and a BpatchSnippetHandle, parentSnippet, from the parent process, this function will return a handle to parentSnippet that is valid in the child process.
 If it is determined that parentSnippet is not associated with the parent process, then NULL is returned.

 Inserts a snippet of code at the specified point.
 If a list of points is supplied, insert the code snippet at each point in the list.
 The when argument specifies when the snippet is to be called; a value of BPatch_callBefore indicates that the snippet should be inserted just before the specified point or points in the code, and a value of BPatch_callAfter indicates that it should be inserted just after.
 The order argument specifies where the snippet is to be inserted relative to any other snippets previously inserted at the same point.
-The values BPatch_firstSnippet and BPatch_lastSnippet indicate that the snippet should be inserted before or after all snippets, respectively.
+The values BPatch firstSnippet and

+BPatch_lastSnippet indicate that the snippet should be inserted before or after all snippets, respectively.